Near Belleville in Jefferson County, New York — The American Northeast (Mid-Atlantic)

 Location.
 43° 50.199′ N, 76° 6.822′ W. Marker is near Belleville, New York, in Jefferson County.
 Marker is on Butterville Road (County Route 75) north of John's Lane, on the left when traveling north.
+This marker is located in the middle of a rural country setting, on a bend in the road, some distance off the road (at least 100 feet), at the edge of a clearing.
 Touch for map.
-This marker is located in the middle of a rural country setting, on a bend in the road, some distance off the road (at least 100 feet), at the edge of a clearing.
 Marker is in this post office area: Belleville NY 13611, United States of America.
+Touch for directions.

 More about this marker.
 I located a series of three of these markers that commemorate the "Carrying of the Cable" from South Sandy Creek to Sackets Harbor, and all three markers are identical.
 Each marker is situated surprisingly far from the road, and because of this, it is easy to miss them.